-303.3.31 USAID Implementing Partner Notices (IPN) Portal for Assistance Effective Date: 07/21/2014 a.
+303.3.31 USAID Implementing Partner Notices (IPN) Portal for Assistance Effective Date: 07/21/2014

+- a.
 The USAID Implementing Partner Notices Portal for Assistance (also referred to as "IPN Portal") streamlines USAID's process of providing universal bilateral amendments for awards to recipients for their signature.
 The IPN Portal is also available to provide notices to USAID recipients who register with the IPN Portal.
-The IPN Portal posts proposed universal bilateral amendments for USAID awards, which can be accessed electronically by registered partners AOs and b.
+The IPN Portal posts proposed universal bilateral amendments for USAID awards, which can be accessed electronically by registered partners AOs and A&A specialists.
+The IPN Portal for Assistance is located at https://sites.google.com/site/usaidipnforassistance/. - b.
 When necessary, the IPN Portal Administrator, as designated by the Director, M/OAA, will generate bilateral award amendments and notices, and post the amendments/notices to the IPN Portal.
 Examples of such amendments include required ADS 303 provision updates affecting all awards (or classes of awards to be specified in the amendment).
 The Portal Administrator will provide advance notice to AOs that an update is being prepared for posting in the IPN Portal.